alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 done < $PTS_FILE
 ```

 We begin by creating a variable, `COUNTER`, to store our progress through an iteration.
 Then we start looping.
-That's actually a bit hard to read, so I'll explain it closely:
+That's actually a bit hard to comprehend, so I'll explain it closely:

 ```bash
 while read -r line